Let's construct a wrapper for Get-MessageTrace cmdlet.

 powershell

-# We'll use splatting for readability
+# We'll use splatting for readability# And also because it's cool$gmtParams = @{

 StartDate = $startDate